ESAT Chemistry: Revision Notes

 Most testedC4.6

-This topic involves using balanced chemical equations to perform mass-to-mass calculations.
-It's a foundational skill for determining the theoretical yield of a product, especially when one reactant is used up completely before the others.
+Balanced chemical equations let you perform mass-to-mass calculations, a foundational skill for determining the theoretical yield of a product, especially when one reactant is used up completely before the others.

 Revise this topic ›Deducing Balanced Chemical Equations